mtyw/mtyw.github.io/src/index.md

    I was recently introduced to category theory and have embarked on a journey to learn it.
 It is motivating to know how this community sweats its effort to build a mathematical bridge between categories and artificial intelligence.
 I am slowly taking steps to learn more about categories and how they can conceptualize convolutional learning systems.
 I believe that category theory would enable me to create profound mathematical abstractions for the convolutional learning system that potentially incorporates the fundamentals of cognition for front-end vision.
 Then, I could (try to) utilize this knowledge to augment machine-level perceptions with new explainabilities and capabilities.
 The end-point outcomes of this research are still too early to judge, but I am excited about a promising and fulfilling journey waiting for me.
    <br><br>
    Related Publications:<br>
+   [1] Abstracting Convolutional Autoencoders using A Compositional Subspace Representation Method for Autoassociative Mapping, ISCI, IEEE, 2024.<br>
-   [1] Convolutional Autoencoder for Image Denoising: A Compositional Subspace Representation Perspective, IICAIET, IEEE, 2021.<br>
+   [2] Convolutional Autoencoder for Image Denoising: A Compositional Subspace Representation Perspective, IICAIET, IEEE, 2021.<br>
-   [2] Experimenting Deep Convolutional Visual Feature Learning using Compositional Subspace Representation and Fashion-MNIST, IICAIET, IEEE, 2020.<br>
+   [3] Experimenting Deep Convolutional Visual Feature Learning using Compositional Subspace Representation and Fashion-MNIST, IICAIET, IEEE, 2020.<br>
-   [3] Convolutional Visual Feature Learning: A Compositional Subspace Representation Perspective, ICCV, ACM, 2018.<br>
+   [4] Convolutional Visual Feature Learning: A Compositional Subspace Representation Perspective, ICCV, ACM, 2018.<br>
-   [4] Understanding Convolutional Neural Networks using A Minimal Model for Handwritten Digit Recognition, ICACIS, IEEE, 2017.
+   [5] Understanding Convolutional Neural Networks using A Minimal Model for Handwritten Digit Recognition, ICACIS, IEEE, 2017.
 </p>
 </details>